-The 12x36s show more detail on the Moon than about any other hand-held binoculars I can think of.
+The 12x36s show more detail on the Moon than about any other hand-held binoculars I can think of (except the Canon 18x50s!)
 In some ways these show you more than premium 12x50 or even 15x56 birding/hunting binoculars, such as Leicaís 12x50 HDs or Zeissí Conquest 15x56 HDs.
 Resolution is way better, but so too is contrast.
 Mainly this is because the view is so much less jiggly, but donít discount the effect of the extremely sharp and high-res porro-prism optics.

 To be clear: the available detail was much more than with even the highest powered hand-held, non-IS binoculars and felt like much more than just 12x.

 This is exciting stuff if you love the Moon, but live in a city, with nowhere to set up a telescope: head out to a quiet spot, find a dark corner and take your fill of Luna, exploring the highlights of each phase, even between clouds in crummy weather.
 Under such circumstances, these binoís will give you views youíll otherwise only get at star parties.